DCDiaz/pacman/README.md

 # Pacman
-This is an exercise to mimic the Pacman game.
+This is a programming exercise to mimic the Pacman game.

 ## Description
 This is a coding exercise assigned through the MIT xPro "Professional Certificate in Coding: Full Stack Development with MERN" course.
 The object of this exercise is to create a very basic sample of Pacman's movement, using HTML, CSS, JavaScript, and an array of images.